 When you have found your five reliable ground-feeding passerines, you can start to distinguish the vocalizations they use in different situations.
 It’s the same concept as being able to tell the difference between someone yelling for help and someone singing.

-Here are the five basic "voices" that birds use, as Jon Young outlines in his "Language of the Birds" recording.
+Let’s dive into the five basic “voices” that birds use.
 Most bird noises will fall into these categories.
-The first four are baseline, or business-as-usual voices, and the last one is about alarm.
+The first four are baseline or business-as-usual voices, and the last one is about alarm.

 Song is the best-known noise that birds make.
 Male birds sing a lot in the spring, and sometimes all year round.
 If a bird is relaxed and safe enough to be singing, there probably aren’t any predators nearby.
 The song is the vocalization usually heard on bird identification tapes, and you may see the bird singing from an exposed perch.